 Change in fair value of common stock warrant liability.
-Change in fair value of common stock warrant liability for the three months ended March 31, 2017 was \$(14.4) million and we had no change in fair value of common stock warrant liability for the three months ended March 31, 2016 as the warrants were issued in November 2016.
+Change in fair value of common stock warrant liability for the three months ended March 31, 2018 was a gain of \$7.1 million, compared to a loss of \$(14.4) million for the three months ended March 31, 2017.
+The warrants were issued in November 2016 and May 2017 and the change in the liability fair value was primarily due to a change in our stock price and the timing of the warrants' issuance.